 San Carlo alle Quattro Fontane

-This is quite an average winter afternoon here in the eternal city, the light is not strong, the sun rays make all the baroque sculptures glow and the water in the fountains gets alive, yet there is a mystery to all of this, it is not a strong light, it doesn't unveil all Rome has to offer.
-It reflects pretty much the darkest side of Baroque architecture perhaps: the art of Francesco Borromini.
+It is quite an usual winter afternoon here in the Eternal City; the sun is not too strong; Baroque sculptures shine under its feeble rays, while the many water features continue in their exciting yet constant cycles.
+Yet, this feeble winter light doesn't unveil all Rome has to offer.
+In fact, it reflects pretty much the darkest side of Baroque architecture: the art of Francesco Borromini.

 Coat of arms of the Trinitarian order outside the façade of the convent

-If we walk past the beautiful Piazza Barberini and the beautiful palace located nearby we'll find ourselves in a narrow square, surrounded by four fountains, here we find an interesting church, at a first glance it looks very "messy", many curves and lines that seem to lead nowhere, but then it reveals a certain order, an opulent order which tells the glory of this Baroque age in the heart of Christendom.
+If we walk past the beautiful Piazza Barberini and the beautiful Palazzo Del Drago located just nearby, we'll find ourselves in a narrow square, surrounded by four fountains, here we find an interesting church, at a first glance it looks all over the place.
+It seems to have too many curves and lines that seem to lead nowhere, but then it reveals a certain order, an opulent order which tells the glory of this Baroque age in the heart of Christendom.
 In this case we will explore Francesco Borromini's first church in Rome: San Carlo alle Quattro Fontane.
 Built between 1638 and 1641 for the Trinitarian order and dedicated to Saint Charles Borromeo in 1646.

 The relatively tall façade of San Carlo has characteristic undulating lines, tall corinthian columns which define the framework of the two storeys façade, smaller columns give a sense of motion, on the top there is a medallion held by angels and on the lower level, statues of the patron saints of the church and the Trinitarian order to which it belongs: Saint Charles Borromeo and Saint Felix of Valois with Saint John of Matha.
 The church also has a cloister, both face onto the Via Pia.
 The facade seems to reproduce in a mono-dimensional way the interior.
 The church is relatively small and so it was nicknamed San Carlino (Little St. Charles) by the locals.